Intentional Travel in 2020-2021

 I believe that mindful experiences have been the vehicle by which I’ve discovered and attributed great meaning to my life.
 The more intentionally I chose the places I traveled to, the people I met, and the things I did, the more beauty and richness was revealed to me.
 It gave me incredible insight into who I am, why I’m here, and a path to a life well-lived.
 Our new partnership with Scott Hanson will create a travel series Joy of the Journey that shares the incredible places and experiences around our majestic planet with the intention that others can be inspired to discover their own path to happiness.Dimarco Barea, founder of MMM

 While the effects of COVID have reduced travel for Millennials and Generation X in the start of 2020, demand is proving for regional and road-trip travel and we are proud to be doing our part to create a series of short editorial films that aim to impact, influence, and educate the positive trending traveler as outlined by Travel Weekly in the article below.

 As proud members of the ATTA and the Transformational Travel Council it is our great honor to be able to share in contributing to the narrative of the evolution of the travel sector and the personal travel experience.Dimarco Barea, founder of MMM

-With over 1.1M intentional traveler subscribers MMM is enthusiastic about discovering and sharing the incredible people and places in our initial 21 destinations: Albuquerque, Asheville, Austin, Boston, Dallas, Denver (Aspen/Ouray), Flagstaff, Houston, Kansas City, Maine, Miami, New Hampshire, New Orleans, Phoenix, Sedona, Rhode Island, Salt Lake City, San Antonio, St. Louis, and Vermont.
+With over 1.1M intentional traveler subscribers MMM is enthusiastic about discovering and sharing the incredible people and places in our initial 20+ destinations: Albuquerque, Asheville, Aspen, Austin, Boston, Dallas, Denver, Durham, Flagstaff, Houston, Kansas City, Maine, Miami, New Hampshire, New Orleans, Phoenix, Sedona, Raleigh, Rhode Island, Salt Lake City, San Antonio, St. Louis, and Vermont.

 Generation X, Y, and Z to the rescue: A youthful embrace prods recovery